December 10, 2010

 Barkeep, something with Mezcal and grapefruit, please.
 Oh!
 Delicious.
 Must remember: 2 parts mezcal, 1 part each of grapefruit juice, agave, lime, and Aperol.
 Is that him, lurking outside the restaurant!?

 That must be him.
 Same guy I saw when parking the car.
 He’s now paced back and forth in front of the door at least 4 times, now remaining motionless, cell phone in hand, waiting for it to not be too early to arrive.
 Grow a pair.
 If you’re early, and don’t care to walk around town, go inside and buy yourself a drink dude.
 Or at least realize the lonesome redhead at the bar is probably the girl you’re meeting, so either go inside and get this over with, or get out of the damn doorway because you look like a fool.

 Oh, so you live with your parents and your twin brother?
 How nice.
 Just to clarifiy, you’re about 36, right?
 You must really like your home town.
 What’ll you have?
 Great choice, the short ribs are fantastic!
 I’ll have the fois gras and the bone marrow.
 Oh!
 You’ve never heard of fois gras?
 Maybe that’s because your mom never made it at home?
 Try it!
 Oh I see….
 I guess I should have guessed, you’re unwilling to try new things.
 I love how you cut all your meat at one time to avoid having to go back to that pesky knife!
-That’s a really efficient tactic, I wonder why they don’t do it in other parts of the world.
+That’s a really efficient tactic.
 You’ve never been out of the country?
 Don’t you want to?
 Oh.
 I think I’m ready to pay the check.
 Let’s split it.

 Barkeep, you’ve been unbelievable.
 You’ve allowed me to remain charming and chatty under circumstances that usually have me rolling my eyes under my breath with frustration and boredom.
 You’re a genius.